jacobwilliams/quadpack/README.md

     515.43/Q1S 100394Z
   * Paola Favati, Grazia Lotti, Francesco Romani, [Algorithm 691: Improving QUADPACK automatic integration routines](https://dl.acm.org/doi/abs/10.1145/108556.108580), ACM Transactions on Mathematical Software, Volume 17, Issue 2, June 1991, pp 218-232.
   * Original SLATEC code from [Netlib](http://www.netlib.org/quadpack/).
 Last modified 11 Oct 2021.

+### Other versions

+There are other versions of Quadpack out there.
+There are at least two projects to provide module interface to the unmodified Fortran 77 code (see [nshaffer/modern_quadpack](https://github.com/nshaffer/modern_quadpack) and [ivan-pi/quadpack](https://github.com/ivan-pi/quadpack)).
+The license for these are not specified.
+Another fixed to free conversion can be found at [John Burkardt's site](https://people.math.sc.edu/Burkardt/f_src/quadpack_double/quadpack_double.f90) (this is not an aggressive modernization though and also has an LGPL license).
+Also note that the Quadpack code in [SLATEC](http://www.netlib.org/slatec/src/) is slightly modified from the stand-alone one at [Netlib](http://www.netlib.org/quadpack/).
+It is not known if these modifications were anything significant.

 ### Keywords
   * survey of integrators, guidelines for selection,